How To Paint Exterior Walls

 Once your exterior walls are dry, clean and sound, it is time to start the painting.
 When it comes to painting exterior walls, it is always best to start at the top of the area you are painting and work your way down, which helps to prevent paint drips.

-For easier application, our Technical Team recommend adding 10% water to the paint you are using for your first-coat, which helps the paint apply easier to the surface and helps create a solid base for your second coat.
+For easier application, it’s recommended to add 10% water to the paint you are using for your first-coat, which helps the paint apply easier to the surface and helps create a solid base for your second coat.

-After you have cut in any edges, use a long-pile roller to apply the paint to the rest of the wall.
-In order to get the best finish, we recommend using long vertical strokes which help to apply the paint evenly.
+After you have cut in, use a long-pile roller to apply the paint to the rest of the wall.
+In order to get the best finish use long vertical strokes, which help to apply the paint evenly.

-TOP TIP: The rougher the texture of the exterior wall, the lower the coverage of the paint you are using will be and the more paint you will need.
-As a rule of thumb, a heavily textured surface such as pebbledash will reduce a paint’s coverage by up to half.
+The rougher the texture of the exterior wall, the lower the coverage of the paint you are using will be and the more paint you will need.
+As a rule of thumb, a heavily textured surface such as pebbledash will reduce a paintโs coverage by up to half.

 Frequently Asked Questions